-IWA and WHO are pleased to announce the upcoming release of a new version of Strengthening Operations & Maintenance through Water Safety Plans: A Collection of Case Studies.
+IWA and WHO are pleased to announce the upcoming release of a new version of Strengthening Operations & Maintenance through Water Safety Planning: A Collection of Case Studies.
 The document will be formally launched during IWA’s World Water Congress, held in Tokyo on 16-21 September 2018.

 This document presents several case studies from six countries around the world that highlight the Operation and Maintenance (O&M) benefits derived from WSP implementation.
 WSPs are valuable tools that can be used to strengthen O&M programmes and result in a wide range of improvements across systems of various types, sizes and resource levels globally.